Motivation Is Possible

 At the same time, one hundred percent praise isn’t productive; always be honest and point out mistakes so children have the opportunity to correct them and improve.
 Always keep your approach positive rather than negative or overly critical.
 Teach your child that it is all right to make a mistake but figuring out how to correct the mistake or solve the problem is important.
 This can help to turn frustration into focus.

-Help your child develop good homework habits and studying expectations.
-Designate an area of the house for them, such as a desk in their room or a space at the kitchen table, where they can do their homework.
+a space at the kitchen table, where they can do their homework.
 Set a time each day for school work and studying to be done, such as right after school.
 Make it a comfortable experience by keeping the noise and distractions to a minimum, helping them get started, or providing a healthy snack.

 It is also important to help your child develop expectations.
 What grades do they expect?
 Help them always focus on improving.
 If their last math test was mediocre, help them practice so they can confidently get a better score on the next one.
 Set goals with your child for the day, week, month and year.

 Aside from staying involved, guiding with a positive attitude and helping to develop a routine and expectations, you can also take extra steps to spark your child’s interest.